The Seattle Buyer’s Guide to Vinyl vs. Fiberglass Windows

 milgard ultra 650 fiberglass 1

-Milgard Ultra™ Series C650 Fiberglass Windows
+Milgard C700 Series Fiberglass Windows

 Wondering how our fiberglass and vinyl product lines stack up?
 Here’s a side-by-side comparison of key features to help you decide which is the better fit for your home: